awsdocs/amazon-connect-admin-guide/doc_source/send-test-message.md

-# Send a test message for Apple Business Chat<a name="send-test-message"></a>
+# Send a test message for Apple Messages for Business<a name="send-test-message"></a>

-After onboarding to the Apple Business Chat account, use the following steps to send a test message to make sure the integration is set up properly\.
+After onboarding to the Apple Messages for Business account, use the following steps to send a test message to make sure the integration is set up properly\.

-## Step 1: Add internal testers to your Business Chat account<a name="add-internal-tester"></a>
+## Step 1: Add internal testers to your Messages for Business account<a name="add-internal-tester"></a>

 1. Sign in to [Apple Business Register](https://register.apple.com/)\.

-1. Choose **Business Chat Accounts** and select the account to add testers\.
+1. Choose **Messages for Business Accounts** and select the account to add testers\.

 1. Scroll down the page to **Account Testing**\.